allenai/embodied-clip/README.md

 ## Task Description

-The task involves **rearranging and modifying randomly placed household objects** in a room.
+The task involves **rearranging and modifying objects** randomly placed in a household.
 Here the agent:
 1. Walks-through the scene with the target objects configured.
 2. Resets to its starting position, but the object states around have changed.